Last Updated: December 27, 2019

 We implement appropriate technical and organizational security measures to protect your personal information against accidental or unlawful destruction, loss, change or damage, even though no security system is impenetrable.
 Personal information that we collect will be stored on our secure servers.

-- What kind of cookies and tracking technologies do we use?
-(GDPR Notice)
+- What kind of cookies and data collection technologies do we use?

 - Strictly Necessary Cookies: These cookies are essential to make websites work.
 They enable you to move around the websites and use their features.
 Without these cookies, services that are necessary for you to fully use the websites may not be available, such as accessing certain areas of the websites.